kdave/btrfs-progs/Documentation/Status.rst

    that do not affect majority of users
 -  **Unstable**: do not use for other then testing purposes, known severe problems, missing implementation of some core parts

+Please open a github issue if:

+-  there's a known missing entry
+-  a particular feature combination that has a different status and is worth mentioning separately
+-  you know of a bug that lowers the feature status

 .. role:: statusok
 .. role:: statusmok